-Signs that you have Treatment Resistant Depression (TRD)
+Signs that you have Treatment Resistant Depression (TRD) in Boston

-Signs that you have Treatment Resistant Depression (TRD)
+Signs that you have Treatment Resistant Depression (TRD) in Boston

 Antidepressant medication was introduced in the 1950s and, since then, has revolutionized depression treatment and physicians’ understanding of depression.
-However, today, roughly one-third of individuals who have been diagnosed with depression are recognized as having treatment-resistant depression — meaning they don’t respond to these medications.
+However, today, roughly one-third of individuals who have been diagnosed with depression are recognized as having treatment-resistant depression — meaning they don’t respond to these medications in the greater Boston area.

-If You Have Symptoms of Severe Depression
+If You Have Symptoms of Severe Depression in Boston

 The World Health Organization defines depression as depressive symptoms that last longer than two weeks.
 Severe depressive symptoms have been associated with treatment resistant depression.
 Severe depression can be difficult to diagnose because there is no single recognized definition.
-However, your doctor may look for the following signs when making an assessment of severe depression:
+However, your doctor in Boston may look for the following signs when making an assessment of severe depression:

 Talking about the will to die and attempted suicide